re-innovation/bwp/README.md

 This alternative build system may also be used.
 It is an alternative to using the Arduino IDE and may be preferred by some users.

 * Intall the Arduino-Makefile system: https://github.com/sudar/Arduino-Makefile
-* Edit the arduino_inc.mk file and set the include line to point at where you installed Arduino-Makefile
+* Edit the arduino.mk file and set the include line to point at where you installed Arduino-Makefile (or set the ARDUINO_MAKEFILE environment variable)
 * In a shell, from the ''firmware'' directory, use the command "make upload" to build and install the code